balintradics/covidplots/README.md

 ```
 $ python makeplots_auto.py
 ```
+* When rerunning them next time, the code will read the data from the local `data` folder

 Note: Sometimes Johns Hopkins updates the github csv files retrospectively.
 In this case just delete all files from the automatically created `data` subfolder and the code will